Piyush-Project-X/sentence-transformer-ml/README.md

-# 🚀 Sentence Transformer + Multi-Task Learning (Fetch ML Apprentice)
+# 🚀 Sentence Transformer + Multi-Task Learning

 This project implements sentence embeddings using Hugging Face + SentenceTransformers.
-I have extended it to multi-task learning with custom heads in later stages as per instructions from Fetch.
+I have extended it to multi-task learning with custom heads in later stages.

 ## Note to Reviewer